Ragini24-creator/Ragini24-creator/README.md

 I'm currently working on the MERN stack (debugging it at 2 AM 🐞).
 I love building real-time systems, APIs and contributing to impactful projects.
 Open to collaboration!
 I have independently developed multiple MERN stack based applications.
 Some of my projects include RecommendoReads, AuthSync etc.

+Currently open to remote internships or junior developer roles.
+Always up for learning and building meaningful products.

 ## Connect with Me
 - [🔗 LinkedIn] (https://www.linkedin.com/in/ragini-kaushalkishor-751518302)